anuket-project/anuket-specifications/CONTRIBUTING.md

 <a name="issues"></a>
 ### Issues

-- Issues must be correctly tagged with the correct labels and Milestone by WSL.
+- Issues must be correctly tagged with the correct labels and Milestone by the sub-project lead.
-  - Title needs to be in the following format [WSx Chx].
+  - Title needs to be in the following format [SPx Chx] (if applicable).
-    - WSx: The name of the work stream it is targeting.
+    - SPx: The name of the sub-project it is targeting.
     - Chx: The name of the chapter it is targeting (if applicable).
 - Upon Creation, Issues must be correctly set with the correct **Project Name**.
-  - Project Name = Workstream Name.
+  - Project Name = Sub-project name.
-- Issues must be correctly set with the right labels and Milestone by WSL.
+- Issues must be correctly set with the right labels and Milestone by the sub-project lead.
   - Relevant Milestone for the upcoming release (M1 - M6).
 - Contributors can assign an unassigned issue to themselves if they would like to work on them
-- Workstream Leads have the responsibility to assign stalling or priority issues to individuals to address them.
+- Sub-project leads have the responsibility to assign stalling or priority issues to individuals to address them.
-- WSL may label an issue as "**Returned**" to request further information or to decide not to work on it.
+- Sub-project lead may label an issue as "**Returned**" to request further information or to decide not to work on it.

 <a name="prs"></a>
 ### Pull Requests
 - PRs dealing with minor editorial changes can be raised without a corresponding Issue, but must be labelled as "Minor".
 Otherwise, PRs must only be created when there is an issue present and a decision to create a PR is made.
 - A PR must reference the issue it is resolving in the description field.
    - using GitHub predefined keyword "Fixes Issue#" will automatically close the issue which the PR is resolving when it is merged.
-- A PR for an issue must only be created by the contributor assigned to the issue (either by self assignment or by the respective WSL).
+- A PR for an issue must only be created by the contributor assigned to the issue (either by self assignment or by the respective sub-project lead).
 - Only the person assigned ("assignee") to a PR may edit it.
 The normal process is for others to make suggests in "Comments" but not directly edit a PR unless the assignee has granter another contributor permission to contribute directly to the PR.
-- A PR is recommended to only create/modify content within the scope of a single workstream.
+- A PR is recommended to only create/modify content within the scope of a single chapter in a single sub-project if possible.
 - A PR should only add/change content related to the issue associated with the PR.
 - Comments/sub-Conversations within a PR may only be marked Resolved by:
   - A) The originator of the sub-conversation.
-  - B) The relevant WSL or
+  - B) The relevant sub-project lead or
-  - C) An automated timeout of 48hrs when there has been no additional comments after an update is posted to resolve the sub-thread.
+  - C) An automated timeout of 1 week when there has been no additional comments after an update is posted to resolve the sub-thread.
   - **The person responding to a sub-conversation shall not mark it as Resolved**.
 - All changes to an existing PRs shall be made through subsequent commits.
   - **Do not modify an existing commit, create separate commits under the same PR**.
+  - After major changes to a PR reapproval is needed from all previous approvers
   - PRs will be merged using "Squash and Merge" to enforce a linear commit history.

 <a name="approvals"></a>
 ### Pull Requests Approval Process

 - Once a PR is created, it needs to get the following approvals before it is merged into master.
-  - From at least one of contributor for that workstream
+  - From at least one of contributor for that sub-project
     - Approvers should be distributed equally among operators and vendors.
-  - From WSL (to make sure consensus is reached).
+  - From sub-project lead (to make sure consensus is reached).
-  - WSL can request additional approvals reviews.
+  - Sub-project lead can request additional approvals reviews.
     - Recommendation is to use 4 approvals for complex PRs.
   - 2 business days cool off period should be applied before Final approval.
-  - Final Approval by TSL (to make sure process is followed)
   - Only One approval will be counted per each organization for a given PR.
-- The selection of which contributor to approve a PR is made by the WSL and should take those factors into consideration:
+- The selection of which contributor to approve a PR is made by the sub-project lead and should take those factors into consideration:
   - Contributor needs to be actively discussing the PR to be selected for approval.
-- PRs will be merged automatically online by the TSL once consensus is reached and all approvals are received.
+- PRs will be merged automatically online by the sub-project lead or other committers of the sub-projetc once consensus is reached and all approvals are received.
+  - Sub-projects shold have an agreed set of committers who are trusted with merging rights to the sub-projects.
+[CODEOWNERS](CODEOWNERS) file should contain all the committers of the sub-projects including the sub-proejct lead.
-- If WSL is the person who is creating the PR, They need to request an alternate approver, preferably from the co-lead or from the contributors list.
+- If sub-project lead is the person who is creating the PR, They need to request an alternate approver, preferably from the co-lead or from the contributors list.
+- If a PR affects more than one sub-projects or areas ourside of the scope of the sub-projects the following approvals are needed:
+  - From the sub-project leads of the affected sub-projects or if the PR affects no sub-projects at least 3 contributors of Anuket specifications

 <p align="right"><img src="artefacts//figures/approval_process.png" alt="scope" title="Scope" width="100%"/></p>
 <p align="center"><b>Figure 1:</b> Approval Process</p>